-Our priority is to keep our staff and patients safe during the Covid-19 pandemic.
+Our priority is to keep our staff and patients safe.

-... we ask that you attend any appointments alone unless you require essential support.
+Please attend appointments alone unless you require essential support.
 If so, only one other person will be permitted to join you in your appointment.

 Please do not attend your appointment if you are symptomatic.